AnnLIU15/MPTS/DR/README.md

 # MPTS-DR

-This repository implements the MPTS and baselines proposed in the paper **"Beyond Any-Shot Adaptation: Predicting Optimization Outcome for Robustness Gains without Extra Pay"**, focusing on physical robotics domain randomization scenarios.
+This repository implements the MPTS and baselines proposed in the paper **"Model Predictive Task Sampling for Efficient and Robust Adaptation"**, focusing on physical robotics domain randomization scenarios.
 The code is adapted from https://github.com/montrealrobotics/active-domainrand .

 ## 🚀 Quick Start